Our tips on where to start saving money could help you build an emergency fund if you ever have to rely on it in the future.

-Building a savings plan could also help you towards your financial goals of buying a car, saving for a house deposit or going on a trip when the world is in better shape.
+Building a savings plan could also help you towards your financial goals of buying a car, saving for a house deposit or going on a dream trip.

 1. An open and honest review of your spending